Knowing how to write a paragraph (the right way) can be tricky.

 Yes, Mel Wicks uses empathetic language and easy-to-read prose, which no doubt enhances her clarity.
 But you can’t ignore the sense you get just by glancing at her article that it will be an easy read.

-This is the effect that short paragraphs have on readers.
+This is the effect short paragraphs have on readers.

-In her above article, there are ten paragraphs.
+In the above article, Mel’s introduction has ten paragraphs.
 The longest paragraph is 42 words, and seven of them have only 12 words or less.

-Well, your average paragraph should be between two and four lines.
-You can go over and under — some paragraphs are just one word long — but stay close to that average and you should be fine.
+Well, in digital media your average paragraph should be between two and four lines.
+You can go over and under — some paragraphs are just one powerful word long — but stay close to that average and you should be fine.